macvk/emailleaktest/README.md

 ```

 ### Linux
-If your operating system is Linux, then you can use [bash shell script](#linux---bash-shell-script) to do the test.
+If your operating system is Linux, then you can use [bash shell script](#linux---bash-shell-script) to run the test.

 #### Linux - Bash shell script